A Dozen Blogs on Racial Justice to Mark MLK Day

 By: Matt Davis

-Community Engagement Racial Disparities January 17, 2022
+Community Engagement Racial and Ethnic Disparities January 17, 2022

 Today is Martin Luther King, Jr. Day, but the commitment of the Safety and Justice Challenge to improving racial equity in the jail system runs year-round.